pvigier/pvigier.github.io-jekyll/_posts/2019-07-07-entity-component-system-part1.md

 }
 ```

-The last method is `reserve` which has the same purpose as `EntityContainer`'s one:
+The last method is `reserve` which has the same purpose as `EntityContainer` one:

 ```cpp
 virtual void reserve(std::size_t size) override